 Every aspect of your website should focus on solving problems your personas may have.
 This can be done by:

-- Auditing existing content to ensure it aligns with the solutions and information desired by different personas, updating or eliminating content if it doesn’t
+- Auditing existing content to ensure it aligns with the solutions and information desired by different personas and eliminating or creating content if it doesn’t

 - Using dynamic content that lets you tailor your site to different personas when they visit